dootsnaps/Chunky-Lookbook/README.md

 ## Welcome to the Chunky Lookbook

-Chunky is made by llbit.
+Chunky is made by llbit (praise be unto Him).
 Here is the [main Chunky website](http://chunky.llbit.se/)

 There is also a [Chunky subreddit](https://www.reddit.com/r/chunky)